-- Clear execution of an outside backward edge at the moment of lengthening the free behind for the stab.
-That outside edge should be clear and recognizable, not flat. - The take-off is executed with toe-stop behind or behind and slightly parallel to the skating foot and the trajectory of the jump is towards the outside part of the jump.
-It should look like a "counter" design in the drawing described by the jump between the stretching leg and landing. - The weight must be kept on the outside of wheel during the stab, the approach to the back foot and the moment before elevation (regardless shoulder support may appear to be inside).
+- Clear execution of an outside backward edge in preparation for the jump before the impact of toe stop.
+That edge should be clear and recognizable, not flat. - The take-off is executed with toe-stop behind or behind and slightly parallel to the skating foot and the trajectory of the jump is towards the outside part of the jump.
+It should look like a "counter" design in the drawing described by the jump between the stretching leg and landing. - The inclination of the body should be at least perpendicular to the floor during the impact and not incline towards the inside of the jump.

-It is important to ensure that the skater does not change the edge sharply once the free leg has been stretching back and before the stab.
-This can be verified by observing the movement of the ankle during these sequence (stretching back and the stab).
+It is important to ensure that the skater does not change the edge sharply once the free leg has been stretched back and before the stab.
+This can be verified by observing the movement of the ankle during the sequence (stretching back and the stab).